 Each spring semester, eligible students are invited to apply for the Beckman Scholars program.
 The extensive online application consists of a personal data page, 3 one-page essays (Essay A, Essay B, and Essay C), a one page bibliography for Essay B, a one page short story (following a prompt), an unofficial transcript, and a recommendation form.
 The essays, bibliography, short story, and transcript should all be combined and uploaded as a single PDF into the application portal.

-This year the application will open on Tuesday January 18, 2022
+This year the application will open at 9 am on Tuesday January 17, 2023

 Reference form guidelines:

 The Beckman Scholars Program application requires a reference to be submitted on your behalf.
 The reference is a brief form, rather than a recommendation letter.
 Please provide the name and email address of the TAMU faculty or staff member who will be providing your reference.
 An email immediately be sent to the email address provided, so please ensure that you enter the correct TAMU email address.

 You are welcome to use a professor, research advisor, student organization advisor, employer/manager, Teaching Assistant, PI, or another mentor who can speak to your academic and/or leadership abilities.
 THE PERSON WRITING THE RECOMMENDATION FORM MUST HAVE A UIN AND NET-ID.
 THEY MUST BE CURRENTLY EMPLOYED BY TEXAS A&M UNIVERSITY - COLLEGE STATION.
 GRADUATE STUDENTS ARE ACCEPTABLE REFERENCE FORM WRITERS IF THEY HAVE INSTRUCTED YOU AS A TEACHING ASSISTANT OR MENTORED YOU IN A RESEARCH CONTEXT.
 A TEXAS A&M UNDERGRADUATE IS NOT ABLE TO WRITE A REFERENCE FORM FOR YOU UNDER ANY CIRCUMSTANCES.

-You are responsible for ensuring that your reference is submitted by March 1, 2022 at NOON
+You are responsible for ensuring that your reference is submitted by 9 am on March 1, 2023

 .
 Any application not supported by a reference will not be considered.